peteroupc/peteroupc.github.io/morealg.md

 > 1. All target functions in this section map the interval [0, 1] to [0, 1] and can be written as&mdash; $$f(\lambda)=a_0 \lambda^0 + ... + a_i \lambda^i + ..., $$ where the _coefficients_ $a_i$ are 0 or greater.
 (This way of writing the function is called a _Taylor series expansion at 0_, a kind of series with infinitely many terms.)<br>This kind of function&mdash;
 >
 >     - is non-negative for every _&lambda;_,
->     - is either constant or monotone increasing, and
+>     - is either constant or strictly increasing, and
 >     - is _convex_ (its "slope" or "velocity" doesn't decrease as _&lambda;_ increases).
 >
 >     To show the function is convex, find the "slope-of-slope" function of _f_ and show it's non-negative for every _&lambda;_ in the domain.
 To do so, first find the "slope": omit the first term and for each remaining term (with $i\ge 1$), replace $a_i \lambda^i$ with $a_i i \lambda^{i-1}$.
 The resulting "slope" function is still an infinite series with coefficients 0 or greater.
 Hence, so will the "slope" of this "slope" function, so the result follows by induction.